hifive/hifive-template-editor/README.md

 hifive-view-template-editor
 ===========================

-This is the EJS template editor tool for the hifive framework.
+This is the template editor tool for the hifive framework.

 - [hifive / hifive-template-editor](https://github.com/hifive/hifive-template-editor/) is provided for release purposes.